gerwitz/hgc-v12/README.md

 Source files are in `/src` and site is built to `/dist`.

-To set up, from the root directory: `npm install`
+To set up, from the root directory: `gulp build`

-To test: `npm run serve`
+To test: `gulp dev`

-Sass pipeline and other gulp inspiration copied from [EleventyOne](https://github.com/philhawksworth/eleventyone).
+Sass pipeline inspired by [Phil Hawksworth](https://www.hawksworx.com/blog/keeping-sass-simple-and-speedy-on-eleventy/).